-For parents of young children, the end of summertime signals the end of something much deeper and more significant.
+For parents of kindergarten children, the end of summertime signals the end of something much deeper and more significant.
 While kindergarteners are often the “babies” of the school, this first year marks the end of a child’s “babyhood” at home.
 And for many children, school begins even earlier than kindergarten.
 Most schools are welcoming three and four-year-olds into new preschool programs in public schools these days.
 Even though this time is very exciting to parents and children alike, it brings out feelings in parents that were hiding under the surface all along.
-Believe me, I’ve been there recently–twice.
+Believe me, I’ve been there–twice.
 I wasn’t prepared for the onslaught of memories, misgivings, and emotions that washed over me as I watched my little boys walk away from me and into the room that would be their home away from home for the next ten months.

 Nothing–absolutely nothing–has changed my teaching more than becoming a parent did.
 Parents, I have been in your place twice.
 I have let go of my little boy’s hand and put it into the hands of another woman, trusting that she will love him the way I want her to.
 I have said a private goodbye to their preschool years, knowing that in some ways their time of “littleness” was going to be over forever.
 I have come to the realization that in the matter of a few steps, my children have stepped away from a world where Mommy knows best into a world where someone else was going to know best sometimes.
 I have swallowed tears of wistfulness, wished for just another few weeks of “the way it was”, and had to physically make myself turn away from my boys as they cheerfully (or stoically, for one of them) waved good-bye to me.